kristian94/integration-test-ex/README.md

 # integration-test-ex

-for this exercies i made a simple javascript for loan applications.
+for this exercies i made a simple javascript program for loan applications.
 The system contains 3 self-contained modules:
 - PersonBase, a module for storing bank-users and their details
 - AccountBase, a module for storing financial information on users
 - LoanCalculator, a module for calculating possible loans for users based on their details and account info